+QUANITY DESCRIPTION

+The employee agrees:

-QUANITY DESCRIPTION The en nployee agrees: 1.
-That all uniform(s) and/or accessory(ies) are to be worn and used only during hours of employment.
-2. That they will observe all rules and regulations that may be promulgated concerning the use and care of uniform(s) and/or accessory(ies).
-3. That they will compensate the City for all loss or damage occurring to uniform(s) and/or accessory(ies ordinary wear and tear and circumstances beyond the employee's control excepted; and, in any case of total loss, or of any damage which shall make a uniform or accessory unusable, the employee shall compensate the City for any such damage or loss.
-4. pension or termination of employment with the City, employees shall promptly surrender and/or accessory(ies) to their Department Director or supervisor.
-EMPLOYEE NAME: SIGN ATHRE: DATE:
+- 1. That all uniform(s) and/or accessory(ies) are to be worn and used only during hours of employment. - 2.
+That they will observe all rules and regulations that may be promulgated concerning the use and care of uniform(s) and/or accessory(ies). - That they will compensate the City for all loss or damage occurring to uniform(s) and/or accessory(ies), 3. ordinary wear and tear and circumstances beyond the employee's control excepted; and, in any case of total loss, or of any damage which shall make a uniform or accessory unusable, the employee shall compensate the City for any such damage or loss. - That upon suspension or termination of employment with the City, employees shall promptly surrender 4. all uniform(s) and/or accessory(ies) to their Department Director or supervisor.

+EMPLOYEE NAME:

+SIGNATURE: DATE:

-CITY OF PROVIDENCE NOTIFICATION OF ARREST FORM
+CITY OF PROVIDENCE

+NOTIFICATION OF ARREST FORM